Andrispowq/PrehistoricEngine---C-/README.md

 ## Building the engine

 The engine uses Premake 5.0 as it's build system.
 To learn more about using it, please click [here](BUILDING.md).

+## Using the engine

+If you don't want to compile the engine yourself, you should download the installer of one of the engine's releases.
+For more information, please click [here](INSTALLING.md).